 Applies to haemophilus b conjugate (prp-t) vaccine: intramuscular powder for solution, intramuscular powder for suspension, intramuscular solution

-Along with its needed effects, haemophilus b conjugate (prp-t) vaccine (the active ingredient contained in ActHIB) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by haemophilus b conjugate (prp-t) vaccine (the active ingredient contained in ActHIB).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking haemophilus b conjugate (prp-t) vaccine:More common
+If any of the following side effects occur while taking haemophilus b conjugate (prp-t) vaccine, check with your doctor or nurse immediately:More common

 - loss of appetite